anshutripathi11/WakeWell/readme.md

 3. Open ```/src/```

-4. To run visualization for all the analysis.
-Inside the conda environment created using ```requirement.yaml```.
+4. To run individual other files

     ```
-    jupyter notebook  all_visualization.ipynb

-    ```
-5. To run individual other files

-    ```
     jupyter notebook <file_name>

     ```
-6. To run the model  analysis, transformation, normalization, training, and prediction.
+5. To run the model  analysis, transformation, normalization, training, and prediction.

     ```
     model.ipynb